 While artist Abigail O’Brien was in the UK taking photos of the iconic Aston Martin sports car, the #MeToo movement was revving up around the world.

 O’Brien can be playful.
-The exhibition includes a sequence of large, vivid colour images of Aston Martins being assembled.
+The exhibition includes a sequence of large, vivid color images of Aston Martins being assembled.
 Onto each of these, she has subtly inserted one of Bond’s more risqué quotes.